Peter Scupham

-Peter Scupham (24 February 1933 – 11 June 2022) was a British poet.
+John Peter Scupham (24 February 1933 – 11 June 2022) was a British poet.

 Early life and education

-Scupham was born in Bootle on 24 February 1933 to John and Dorothy Scupham.
+John Peter Scupham was born in Bootle, Lancashire, England on 24 February 1933, to John and Dorothy Scupham.
 The family moved to Cambridgeshire and he was educated at the Perse School, Cambridge, and St George's School, Harpenden.
 After National Service with the RAOC, he studied at Emmanuel College, Cambridge.

-Career and marriage
+Career

-He taught at Skegness Grammar School, and then became head of English at St. Christopher School, Letchworth.
+Scupham taught at Skegness Grammar School, and then became head of English at St. Christopher School, Letchworth.
 His first marriage was to Carola Nance Braunholtz, a classics teacher, with whom he had four children.
 His second wife was Margaret Steward.
 Together they restored a small derelict Elizabethan Manor house in Norfolk, where they put on plays and created a garden.
 Simon Jenkins included the house in England's Thousand Best Homes.

 Theatre

 Scupham and Steward started a theatrical company, Phoebus Car.
 Some of its members went on to careers on the stage.